- As low as $209/Night

 About the Area

-Located near the beach, this condo is in South Forest Beach, a neighborhood in Hilton Head Island.
-Harbour Town Lighthouse and Fort Mitchel are local landmarks, and the area's natural beauty can be seen at Sea Pines Forest Preserve and Newhall Audubon Nature Preserve.
+Located on the beach, this condo is in South Forest Beach, a neighborhood in Hilton Head Island.
+Coligny Plaza and The Village at Wexford are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Sea Pines Forest Preserve and Newhall Audubon Nature Preserve.
 The Sandbox and Pirate's Island Adventure Golf are also worth visiting.
-Be sure to check out the area's animals with activities such as game walks and birdwatching.
+Discover the area's water adventures with jet skiing, kayaking, and parasailing nearby, or enjoy the great outdoors with horse riding.

 Extra-person charges may apply and vary depending on property policy